NYPD union head resigns after FBI raid on headquarters, home

 Ed Mullins was under scrutiny for sharing the arrest report of Mayor Bill de Blasio's 25-year-old daughter online

-The head of the New York Police Department's Sergeants Benevolent Association resigned Tuesday, hours after FBI agents raided SBA offices and his home in relation to a federal probe.
+The head of the New York Police Department's Sergeants Benevolent Association resigned Tuesday, hours after FBI agents raided SBA offices and his home in relation to a federal probe, Fox News has learned.

-Ed Mullins stepped down at the request of the union's board amid allegations he misappropriated union funds, the New York Post reported.
+Ed Mullins stepped down at the request of the union's board amid allegations he misappropriated union funds.

 "Given the severity of this matter and the uncertainty of its outcome, the SBA Executive Board has requested that President Mullins resign from his position as SBA President," the board said in a letter to the union's membership.

-An FBI spokesperson declined to elaborate on the nature of the raids, which also targeted Mullins' Long Island home, according to the newspaper.
+An FBI spokesperson declined to elaborate on the nature of the raids, which also targeted Mullins' Long Island home, according to the New York Post.

 NYC WOMAN SHOVES COMMUTER INTO MOVING SUBWAY TRAIN AT TIMES SQUARE IN BRAZEN, ON-CAMERA ATTACK

-The Post reported that FBI agents seized computer gear from the residence and boxes containing documents were hauled out of the union's Manhattan headquarters.
+The newspaper reported that FBI agents seized computer gear from the residence and boxes containing documents were hauled out of the union's Manhattan headquarters.

 Fox News has reached out to Mullins and the union for comment.